QUESTIONS AND ANSWERS

 - What effect does temperature have on drop time?
 Although ambient temperature, hot or cold, can have some effect on the length of time needed for the testicles and scrotum to fall off, for the most part this effect is minimal.
 The band works by shutting off the blood supply to the tissue.
 Heat or cold can only affect to a small degree the amount of blood flow to the area.

 - Can I remove horns with the Callicrate Bander?
 Yes.
 The loops do a great job of removing horns, even three inch diameter horns on 10 year old cows.
 It will take approximately one to two months (depending on the size of the horns), but there will be no hole into their sinus and other than some tenderness, no discomfort or pain for the cow.
 Duct tape needs to be placed over the loops and wrapped around the horns.
+The rubber is fragile on top of hard horns and the tape gives great protection.

 (View slideshow Horn Removal here.)